ma787/perft-tools/README.md

 # perft-tools
-This repository provides to make debugging a chess engine's move generation less time-consuming.
+This repository provides tools to make debugging a chess engine's move generation less time-consuming.

 The **compare_perft** script allows you to compare your engine's move generation to a trusted engine (Stockfish) at any node.
 This is shown in a table which compares the number of nodes after making each legal move, making